 STUDY DESIGN: The study was started with 75 children under age ten who were diagnosed with type-1 diabetes within the past 30 days.
 Blood samples were taken from all children and also from 35 healthy control children who did not have diabetes.
-Blood samples in both groups were tested for nine different pesticides including the pesticide lindane (used in head lice treatments and food crop agriculture), the agricultural pesticides malathion, chlorpyrifos and profenofos and also the pesticides DDT and DDE.
-While most people assume DDT is no longer used, this is actually incorrect as many countries in Africa and South America still use DDT in agriculture and then export the foods into Europe and the United States, especially during the winter months.
+Blood samples in both groups were then tested for nine different pesticides.
+This included the pesticide lindane (used in head lice treatments and also in food crop agriculture), the agricultural pesticides malathion, chlorpyrifos and profenofos and also the pesticides DDT and DDE.
+While most people assume DDT is no longer used, this is actually incorrect as some countries in Africa and South America still use DDT in agriculture, and these foods are frequently imported into Europe and the United States, especially during the winter months.
 Another source of DDT in foods comes from a little publicized fact that the common pesticide dicofol (routinely used on citrus) contains DDT as an unintended by-product during manufacture.

 EVIDENCE OF A LINK: By comparing pesticide levels in children with and without diabetes, doctors could easily see if a pattern exists.
-For example, if pesticide levels were higher in children with diabetes, it strongly suggests that eating conventional pesticide grown foods over the years is contributing to the increase in type-1 diabetes.
-Interestingly, the use of chemical pesticides in food agriculture increased dramatically after World War II - which also corresponds to the rapid rise in diabetes.
+For example, if pesticide levels were higher in children with diabetes, it strongly suggests that eating conventionally grown foods over the years is contributing to autoimmunity and increasing rates of type-1 diabetes.
+If levels were the same in both groups it would suggest consuming pesticide residues in food was not a problem.

 In looking at the chart, we see the following:

-ROW 1: Healthy non-diabetic children had no mesurable levels of the pesticide lindane -
+1. Healthy non-diabetic children had no mesurable levels of the pesticide lindane (top row) -

-ROW 2: Healthy children had no measurable levels of the pesticide DDT -
+2. Healthy children had no measurable levels of the pesticide DDT (second row) -

 The same pattern was seen with the common organophosphate pesticides chlorpyrifos, profenofos and malathion.